 He would spend the next eight months bouncing between some of the war’s worst prisoner camps, a span that included multiple escape attempts.

-At a ceremony in Nijmegen commemorating the 75th anniversary of the city’s liberation, Metcalfe, now 97, joked that he did, in fact, accomplish the mission of making it across the bridge — he just had a Nazi escort.
+At the 2019 ceremony in Nijmegen commemorating the 75th anniversary of the city’s liberation, Metcalfe, 97, joked that he did, in fact, accomplish the mission of making it across the bridge — he just had a Nazi escort.

 Metcalfe recalled feeling lucky to have been captured by soldiers from the 10th SS instead of the 9th, a Nazi unit with a reputation for executing prisoners.